What is a Paragraph

 Support in categorization refers to the categories into which you classify data and the examples of items that fall into each category.
 You must first choose relevant categories, after which you must locate the greatest examples and explanations for these categories.
 Use transitions to lead your readers seamlessly from one group to the next as you compose your categorization.

-Specific kind of Writing that puts What something Means
+Specific kind of Paragraph that puts What something actually Means

 Four Basics of Good Definition